-This command will create num\polymers N\P polymer or polyelectrolyte chains with monomers\per\chain MPC monomers per chain.
-The length of the bond between two adjacent monomers will be set up to be bond\length.
+This command will create num_polymers polymer or polyelectrolyte chains with monomers_per_chain monomers per chain.
+The length of the bond between two adjacent monomers will be set up to be bond_length.

-$\bullet$ $num\polymers~$ N\P Sets the number of polymer chains.
+$\bullet \, num_polymers\,$ Sets the number of polymer chains.

-- monomers\per\chain MPC Sets the number of monomers per chain. - bond\length Sets the initial distance between two adjacent monomers.
+- monomers_per_chain Sets the number of monomers per chain. - bond_length Sets the initial distance between two adjacent monomers.
 The distance during the course of the simulation depends on the applied potentials.
-For fixed bond length please refer to the Rattle Shake algorithm[3].
-The algorithm is based on Verlet algorithm and satisfy internal constraints for molecular models with internal constrains, using Lagrange multipliers. - [start pid] start\id Sets the particle number of the start monomer to be used with the part command.
-This defaults to 0. - [pos $x \ y \ z$ ] start\pos Sets the position of the first monomer in the chain to x, y, z (defaults to a randomly chosen value) - [mode ( RW | PSAW | SAW ) [shield [trymax]]] Selects the setup mode: - RW (Random walk) mode = 1 The monomers are randomly placed by a random walk with a steps size of $bond_l ength$ . - PSAW (Pruned self-avoiding walk) mode = 2 The position of a monomer is randomly chosen in a distance of bond\length to the previous monomer.
-If the position is closer to another particle than shield, the attempt is repeated up to $try{max}$ times.
+For fixed bond length please refer to the Rattle Shake algorithm[2].
+The algorithm is based on Verlet algorithm and satisfy internal constraints for molecular models with internal constrains, using Lagrange multipliers. - [start pid] Sets the particle number of the start monomer to be used with the part command.
+This defaults to 0. - [pos $x \ y \ z$] Sets the position of the first monomer in the chain to x, y, z (defaults to a randomly chosen value) - [mode (RW | PSAW | SAW) [shield [try{max}]]] Selects the setup mode: - RW (Random walk) The monomers are randomly placed by a random walk with a steps size of bond_length. - PSAW (Pruned self-avoiding walk) The position of a monomer is randomly chosen in a distance of bond_length to the previous monomer.
+If the position is closer to another particle than shield, the attempt is repeated up to try{max} times.
 Note, that this is not a real self-avoiding random walk, as the particle distribution is not the same.
 If you want a real self-avoiding walk, use the SAW mode.
-However, PSAW is several orders of magnitude faster than SAW, especially for long chains. - SAW (Self-avoiding random walk) mode = 0 The positions of the monomers are chosen as in the plain random walk.
-However, if this results in a chain that has a monomer that is closer to another particle than shield, a new attempt of setting up the whole chain is done, up to $try{max}$ times.
+However, PSAW is several orders of magnitude faster than SAW, especially for long chains. - SAW (Self-avoiding random walk) The positions of the monomers are chosen as in the plain random walk.
+However, if this results in a chain that has a monomer that is closer to another particle than shield, a new attempt of setting up the whole chain is done, up to try{max} times.

-The default for the mode is RW, the default for the shield is 1.0, and the default for $try{max}$ is 30000, which is usually enough for PSAW.
-Depending on the length of the chain, for the SAW mode, $try{max}$ has to be increased by several orders of magnitude.
+The default for the mode is RW, the default for the shield is 1.0, and the default for try{max} is 30000, which is usually enough for PSAW.
+Depending on the length of the chain, for the SAW mode, try{max} has to be increased by several orders of magnitude.

 - [charge valency] Sets the valency of the charged monomers.
-If the valency of the charged polymers valency is smaller than $10^{-10}$ , the charge is assumed to be zero, and the types are set to $typeid{charged} = typeid{neutral}$ .
-If charge is not set, it defaults to 0.0. - [distance $d{charged}$ ] charge\distance Sets the stride between the indices of two charged monomers.
-This defaults defaults to 1, meaning that all monomers in the chain are charged. - [types typeidneutral type\poly\neutral type\poly\charged typeidcharged] Sets the type ids of the neutral and charged monomer types to be used with the part command.
-If only typeidneutral is defined, typeidcharged defaults to 1.
-If the option is omitted, both monomer types default to 0.

-- [bond bondid] bond\id Sets the type number of the bonded interaction to be set up between the monomers.
+If the valency of the charged polymers valency is smaller than 10^{-10} , the charge is assumed to be zero, and the types are set to $typeid{charged} = typeid{neutral}$.
+If charge is not set, it defaults to 0.0. - [distance $d{charged}$] Sets the stride between the indices of two charged monomers.
+This defaults defaults to 1, meaning that all monomers in the chain are charged. - [types $typeid{neutral}$ $typeid{charged}$] Sets the type ids of the neutral and charged monomer types to be used with the part command.
+If only $typeid{neutral}$ is defined, $typeid{charged}$ defaults to 1.
+If the option is omitted, both monomer types default to 0. - [bond bondid] Sets the type number of the bonded interaction to be set up between the monomers.
 This defaults to 0.
 Any bonded interaction, no matter how many bonding-partners needed, is stored with the second particle in this bond.
-See chapter 5.3. - [angle $\phi$ [ $\theta$ [ $x \ y \ z$ ]] angle angle2 pos2 Allows for setting up helices or planar polymers: $\phi$ and theta are the angles between adjacent bonds. x, y and z set the position of the second monomer of the first chain. - [constraints] If this option is specified, the particle setup-up tries to obey previously defined constraints (see section 4.3 on page 46).
+See chapter 5.3. - [angle φ [θ [$x \ y \ z$]] Allows for setting up helices or planar polymers: φ and theta are the angles between adjacent bonds. x, y and z set the position of the second monomer of the first chain. - [constraints] If this option is specified, the particle setup-up tries to obey previously defined constraints (see section 4.3 on page 37).